neilhkim/Particle-Count-ML/readme.md

 ## Model Checkpoints

-Trained models are saved with descriptive names including parameter count:
+Trained models are saved with names that clearly indicate their properties, including parameter count and dataset used:

 - `enhanced-CNN_422.3Kparams-trainset05-epoch15.pth`
 - `mobilenet-CORAL_1.6Mparams-synthetic-epoch25.pth`

-Each checkpoint includes model state, optimizer state, training metrics, and metadata for easy resuming.

-## Troubleshooting
+## Troubleshooting Tips

-**Low accuracy (~20%)**:
+If you encounter low accuracy, consider the following:

-- Check learning rate isn't too low due to aggressive scheduling
+- Check if the learning rate is too low due to the aggressive scheduling.
-- Verify data loading (should see different accuracies with different seeds)
+- Verify that data loading is functioning properly; different seeds should yield varying accuracies.
-- Ensure sufficient training epochs (try 20+ for real datasets)
+- Ensure you are training for a sufficient number of epochs; 20 or more is advisable for real datasets.

-**Memory issues**:
-- Reduce batch size with `--batch 32`
-- Train one architecture at a time
+If you experience memory issues, try reducing the batch size using `--batch 32`, and consider training one architecture at a time to manage resource usage.

+---

+If you have further questions or need assistance, please feel free to reach out.